 What is the aim of SFM?

 SFM seeks to generate, consolidate and disseminate a paradigm shift in studies of the volatile and mutating cultural, social and political landscape in the Middle East.

 Started in September 2016, SFM’s aim is to diagnose and search for considered and plausible means of formulating possible public and eventually policy-related responses to the phenomena of system collapse and freelance para-state and non-state actors intensely evident after ‘the Arab Spring.’
 The accent is placed on description in terms of a structural shift of margins against centers unleashing a new and for now chaotic dynamic.
 SFM is connected to a number of leading academic, public policy and media organizations in the region and internationally, in the pursuit of the new perspectives suggested and consequences and possibilities emerging from them.

 SFM holds a bi-weekly research seminar in its Budapest seat.
 This is intended for the presentation of research results and the suggestion of analytical and comparative perspectives.
 The seminar will be addressed by both CEU and external experts.

-The project will hold a major conference in the middle of 2018 to discuss its research and analytical outcomes.
-This will be preceded by a research consultative conference in Budapest in June 2017 where designated representatives from our partner institutions gathered to discuss the defiances of the striking margins in the Middle East with the SFM team and a representative of the research project's donor organization.
+The project will hold a major conference at the American University in Beirut in January 2019 to discuss its research and analytical outcomes.
+This has already been preceded by a research consultative conference in Budapest in June 2017 where designated representatives from our partner institutions gathered to discuss the defiances of the striking margins in the Middle East with the SFM team and a representative of the research project's donor organization.